 Who Are the Presenters?

 Our presenters are current or retired Uniting Church ministers, ministry students and lay preachers with a wide range of life experiences.
 This gives the Project Reconnect Family a unique varied selection of theological viewpoints.
 CLICK HERE for a list and brief history of our presenters since March 2021.
 This list will be updated each month.

 Project Reconnect began in 2004 at Parkes in the central west of NSW.
 In 2014, we moved from Parkes in NSW to the Uniting Church in Charlestown, a suburb of Newcastle.
 We have a management committee, volunteers planning and filming plus a growing library of choir-led songs – most from “Together in Song”.
 If you want to learn more about our presenters, go to any of their presentations and click on their name tag at the bottom of the post.

 Rev Tom Stuart

-David works with Paul in processing and production and is a frequent presenter.
+David works with Paul in processing, production and presenter.

 Eldrene produces the information packs accompanying DVDs and downloads and also does quality checks.

 DVD Orders and Webmaster.
 Believe it or not, Sharon and her husband Lyndon have recently moved to Rockhampton from where she manages the website